DjangoGirls/tutorial/en/installation/README.md

 This is because we cover these things in the whole tutorial anyway, and this is just an additional page that gathers all of the installation instructions in one place.
 The Django Girls event includes one "Installation evening" where we install everything so we don't need to bother with it during the workshop, so this is useful for us.

 If you find it useful, you can follow through this chapter too.
-But if you wanna start learning things before installing a bunch of stuff on your computer, skip this chapter and we will explain the installation part to you later on.
+But if you want to start learning things before installing a bunch of stuff on your computer, skip this chapter and we will explain the installation part to you later on.

 Good luck!